Divak2004/Genomic-Region-Overlap-Engine/README.md

 The engine employs a multi-stage process to ensure both speed and biological accuracy:

 1.  **Spatial Filtering:** Instead of a linear scan, the engine utilizes a SQLite R-Tree index.
 It treats genomic intervals as 1D spatial objects, allowing the database to instantly discard non-overlapping tracks.
-The query logic is defined as `Target_Start < Query_End` **AND** `Target_End > Query_Start`.
+The query logic is defined as `Target_Start < Query_End` and `Target_End > Query_Start`.
 2.  **Coordinate Clipping:** Once candidate intervals are found, the engine clips them to the query window boundaries using `max(Query_Start, Target_Start)` and `min(Query_End, Target_End)`.
 3.  **Union of Intervals:** To handle tracks with multiple disjoint or overlapping peaks within the same query window, the engine applies a merging algorithm, preventing double-counting when calculating how much overlap there is.